NSmych/search_project/README.md

 # Spotify Data Analyzer (*CFG Project*)

 ## Overview
 This educational project, Spotify Data Analyzer, is a console application designed to interact with Spotify's API.
-It allows users to search and analyze data related to songs, albums, and artists.
+It allows users to search and analyze data related to tracks, albums, and artists.

 ## Features
-- Search for songs, albums, and artists.
+- Search for tracks, albums, and artists.
 - Filter results by genre, release date, and popularity.
 - Sort search results based on different criteria.